micknudsen/snpahoy/README.md

 Usage: snpahoy [OPTIONS] COMMAND [ARGS]...

 Options:
-  --minimum_coverage INTEGER      Only consider SNP positions with a lest this
+  --minimum_coverage INTEGER      Only consider SNP positions with a least this
                                   coverage  [default: 30]

   --minimum_base_quality INTEGER  Only count bases with at least this quality